khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 </div>
 <br>

-Select "**+**" sign to add a new _HA_ system from the drop down list and press _Add system_ button.
-A System may be added in a specific _Area/Zone_ if only serves functions there, else if a system serves more zones it may be added to the _Main/global_ zone.
+Select "**+**" sign to add a new _HA_ system from the drop down list and click on _Add system_.
+A System may be added in a specific _Area/Zone_ if it only serves functions there.
+If the system serves more zones it may be added to the _Main/global_ zone.
 Any of the supported systems can be added, except internal systems, which only appear once in the installation, such as _BeoLink_ and _Virtual Resources_ that are added by default.
-When selecting a system added to one zone, it is possible to select another zone in the Zone drop down list, by which the system is moved to that zone.
-A system can be renamed and also the configuration and connection settings can be changed.
-Systems are assigned to zones by the installer, but they are invisible in the user interfaces.
-For example, assigning a System to a specific zone could be used by the installer to locate system hardware at the installation.
+When selecting a system added to a certain zone, it's possible to select another zone in the _Zone drop down list_, by which the system is moved to that zone.
+A system can be renamed and its configuration and connection settings can be changed.
+Systems are assigned to zones by the installer, but they are invisible in the users interface.
+For example, assigning a System to a specific zone could be used by the installer to locate system hardware in the installation.

 #### Connection settings